 No specific entity's products or services are ever endorsed in an American National Standard.
-The standard is accepted in many other countries and may users in those countries are not aware of the ACPA.
-For English and Spanish speaking countries, however, the ACPA is a prime resource in the process; they offer much of the training that is specified in the standard.
+The standard is accepted in many other countries and many users in those countries are not aware of the ACPA.
+For English- and Spanish-speaking countries, however, the ACPA is a prime resource in the process and offers much of the training that is specified in the standard.
 In addition, the ACPA certification process makes it easy for a pumping company to document compliance and demonstrate that training has been accomplished.